epics-base/pvxs/documentation/building.rst

     make -C epics-base

-Alternateives to install or build libevent >=2.0 .
+Alternatives to install or build libevent >=2.0 .

 On RHEL7 and later. ::